May 28 – June 25, 2019

-$240 per person for CLINIC affiliate agencies
+CLINIC Affiliates: $240 per person

 This four-week course covers acquisition and derivation of citizenship, and the requirements for naturalization.
 These include continuous residence, physical presence, good moral character, civics and English-language requirements and exemptions, disability waivers, oath requirements and the application process.
 Throughout the course, participants will review both the law and procedure for acquisition, derivation, and naturalization, including examination of primary and secondary sources and sample application forms.

 This is an overview of citizenship for the practitioner who already has some exposure to immigration law fundamentals.
-Basic familiarity with (a) immigration law vocabulary; (b) the ways in which an immigrant may gain legal status; and (c) the concepts of inadmissibility and deportability, is assumed.
+Basic familiarity with (a) immigration law vocabulary; (b) the ways in which an immigrant may gain legal status; and (c) the concepts of inadmissibility and deportability is assumed.

-Course Completion Requirements: Course participants will receive a course completion certificate if they (a) attend or view recordings of the weekly course webinar and (b) complete each weekly course quiz.
+Course participants will receive a course completion certificate if they (a) attend or view recordings of the weekly course webinar and (b) complete each weekly course quiz.
 You have up to two weeks after the last live webinar in the course to meet these requirements.